nariakiiwatani/ofxNNG/README.md

 ```

 If you want to use what is not memcpy-able or you don't want to do so, you have 2 options to implement your own.

+__caution:__
+When you tall to host(s) that uses foreign endian, default conversion(memcpy) may cause an issue.
+So it'd be better to implement them to avoid this.
+Macro style will be the easiest solution.

 (Option 1). as static functions in `ofxNNG::adl_converter<UserType>`;